Sr. GSR (doctoral student)

 Research Focus: analog front-end circuits and systems; bioelectronics and biosensors

-Hsin-Ting is a junior student in the Interdisciplinary Program of Life Sciences and Medicine, where she selected medical science as the primary major and electrical engineering (EE) as the secondary major.
+Hsin-Ting is a junior student in the Interdisciplinary Program of Life Sciences and Medicine, where she selected medical science as the major and electrical engineering (EE) as the secondary specialization.
 With an interdisciplinary academic background, she is interested in exploring the intersection between biomedical science and electronics technology.
 Hsin-Ting joined the group this summer, working with Ian and Nick on the bioelectronics project.

 To stay active, release stress, and develop teamwork and communication skills, Hsin-Ting enjoys playing volleyball in her free time.
 Whether in pick-up games or more competitive settings, volleyball has become an important part of her student life.